gvwilson/thirdbit/src/fiction/iffy/index.md

 And the *Bengal* had disappeared.
 "Anyone who sights the ship should immediately—"

-Wales silenced the broadcast with a swipe.
+Aunt Naggie silenced the broadcast with a swipe.
-"Who knows?" he said wearily when Aunt Naggie asked where he thought the ship had gone.
+"Who knows?"
+Wales said wearily when she asked where he thought the ship had gone.
 "If we're lucky,
-she's just staying out of the way until things settle down.
+she's just staying out of the way until things settle down."
-If not…"
-His expression finished his sentence for him.
+His expression made it clear how likely he thought that was.

 Edson seemed unbothered by it all.
 "Nothin' we can do onna,"